 - 701.9b When control of two permanents is exchanged, if those permanents are controlled by different players, each of those players simultaneously gains control of the permanent that was controlled by the other player.
 If, on the other hand, those permanents are controlled by the same player, the exchange effect does nothing. - 701.9c When life totals are exchanged, each player gains or loses the amount of life necessary to equal the other player's previous life total.
-Replacement effects may modify these gains and losses, and triggered abilities may trigger on them. - 701.9d Some spells or abilities may instruct a player to exchange cards in one zone with cards in a different zone (for example, exiled cards and cards in a player's hand).
+Replacement effects may modify these gains and losses, and triggered abilities may trigger on them.
+A player who can't gain life can't be given a higher life total this way, and a player who can't lose life can't be given a lower life total this way (see rules 118.7-8). - 701.9d Some spells or abilities may instruct a player to exchange cards in one zone with cards in a different zone (for example, exiled cards and cards in a player's hand).
 These spells and abilities work the same as other "exchange" spells and abilities, except they can exchange the cards only if all the cards are owned by the same player. - 701.9e If a card in one zone is exchanged with a card in a different zone, and either of them is attached to an object, that card stops being attached to that object and the other card becomes attached to that object. - 701.9f If a spell or ability instructs a player to simply exchange two zones, and one of the zones is empty, the cards in the zones are still exchanged. - 701.9g A spell or ability may instruct a player to exchange two numerical values.
 In such an exchange, each value becomes equal to the previous value of the other.
 If either of those values is a life total, the affected player gains or loses the amount of life necessary to equal the other value.
 Replacement effects may modify this gain or loss, and triggered abilities may trigger on it.
+A player who can't gain life can't be given a higher life total this way, and a player who can't lose life can't be given a lower life total this way (see rules 118.7-8).
 If either of those values is a power or toughness, a continuous effect is created setting that power or toughness to the other value (see rule 613.3b).
 This rule does not apply to spells and abilities that switch a creature's power and toughness.